aws-amplify/docs/docs/lib/datastore/fragments/native_common/setup-auth-rules.md

 ### Public Authorization
 The following are commonly used patterns for public CRUD authorization.
 For more information on how to tune these examples, please see the [CLI documentation on static group authorization](~/cli/graphql-transformer/auth.md#static-group-authorization#public-authorization).

-* Auth provider is API Key, and all data is public
+* Auth provider is API Key, and all data is public CRUD
 ```graphql
 type YourModel @model @auth(rules: [{ allow: public }]) {
   ...